 Before adoption can begin, you must create a landing zone to host the workloads that you plan to build in the cloud or migrate to the cloud.
-The ready phase ensures that the environment is prepared for the cloud adoption plan.
+The ready phase ensures that the environment is prepared for the Microsoft cloud adoption plan.
 Before you start building and deploying solutions using Azure services, you need to prepare the environment.
 To organize one’s resources, management hierarchies within the Azure platform, well-thought-out naming conventions, and resource tagging can be used.
 Azure provides four levels of management scope: management groups, subscriptions, resource groups, and resources.
 The following image shows the relationship of these levels.

 At any of the management levels, one can apply management settings, like policies and role-based access controls.
 The level selected determines how widely the setting is applied.
 Lower levels inherit settings from higher levels.
 A good naming standard helps to identify resources in the Azure portal, on a bill, and in scripts.
 Tags are useful to quickly identify your resources and resource groups.
 You apply tags to your Azure resources to logically organize them by categories.
 Each tag consists of a name and a value.
 For example, you can apply the name “Environment” and the value “Production” to all the resources in production.
 After you apply tags, you can retrieve all the resources in your subscription with that tag name and value.

 Managing who can access your Azure resources and subscriptions is an important part of your Azure governance strategy and assigning group-based access rights and privileges is a good practice.
 Azure role-based access control (RBAC) is the primary method of managing access in Azure.
 It helps you manage who has access to Azure resources, what they can do with those resources, and what scopes they can access.